Do you live from the inside out or the outside in?

 The Long Version:

-Consider working on one of these items each month of this year, starting in February and then using December to reflect on your progress.
+Consider working on one of these items each month of this year, starting in January and then using November and December to reflect on your progress.

 If you want to study Living from the Inside Out more in depth, here are ten things you can do: